looker-open-source/extension-examples/react/javascript/helloworld-js/README.md

-# Looker Extension Hello World (JavaScript)
+# Looker Extension Hello World (React & JavaScript)

-This repository demonstrates a bare bones Looker extension using Javascript
+This repository demonstrates a bare bones Looker extension using Javascript.

 It uses [React](https://reactjs.org/) and Javascript for writing your extension, the [React Extension SDK](https://github.com/looker-open-source/extension-sdk-react) for interacting with Looker, [Looker Components](https://components.looker.com) for UI, and [Webpack](https://webpack.js.org/) for building your code.